 The Knowledge qualification (K1/K2) provides the underpinning knowledge and understanding for the Competence qualification (C1/C2).

 The Knowledge qualification covers several sub-sectors and three of the mandatory units are designed to be contextualised for the chosen sub-sector pathway.
-For the apparel sector there are a further three units that are unique to that sub-sector pathway.
-Within the Knowledge qualification the endorsed units for the Apparel pathway MUST be delivered to support the Competence qualification as the other endorsed pathway units will not be compatible.
+For the apparel sector there

 Apparel pathway